Rixxo/Coords-Extension/README.md

 2. Click on Coords icon to activate/deactivate it
 3. Move your mouse around to learn its position
 4. Special functions:
-    1. Click on the sreen to draw a point
+    1. Click on the screen to draw a point
     2. Multiple points are joined to create shapes
     3. Click and drag to measure the shapes
 5. Shortcut: